Garland, Texas

-Garland is a city in the U.S. state of Texas.
+Garland is a city in the U.S. state of Texas, located within Dallas County with portions extending into Collin and Rockwall counties.
 It is located northeast of Dallas and is a part of the Dallas–Fort Worth metroplex.
-It is located within Dallas County except for small portions located in Collin and Rockwall Counties.
-At the 2010 census, the city had a population of 226,876.
-In 2019, the population rose to 239,928, making it the 93rd-most populous city in the United States of America and the 12th-most populous city in Texas; by 2020, it had a population of 246,018.
-Garland is the third largest city in Dallas County by population and has access to downtown Dallas via public transportation including two Dart Blue Line stations and buses.
+In 2020, it had a population of 246,018, making it the 93rd-most populous city in the United States and the 13th-most populous city in Texas.
+Garland is the third largest city in Dallas County by population and has access to downtown Dallas via public transportation including two DART Blue Line stations and buses.

 History

 Immigrants began arriving in the Peters colony area around 1850, but a community was not created until 1874.
 Two communities sprang up in the area: Embree, named for physician K. H. Embree, and Duck Creek, named for the local creek of the same name.
 A rivalry between the two towns ensued as the area began to grow around the Santa Fe Railroad depot.

-Eventually, to settle a dispute regarding which town should have the local post office, Dallas County Judge Thomas A. Nash asked visiting Congressman Joe Abbott to move the post office between the two towns.
+Eventually, to settle a dispute regarding which town should have the local post office, Dallas County Judge Thomas F. Nash asked visiting Congressman Joe Abbott to move the post office between the two towns.
 The move was completed in 1887.
 The new location was named Garland after U.S. Attorney General Augustus Hill Garland.

 Soon after, the towns of Embree and Duck Creek were combined, and the three areas combined to form the city of Garland, which was incorporated in 1891.
 By 1904, the town had a population of 819 people.

 In 1920, local businessmen financed a new electrical generator plant (sold by Fairbanks-Morse) for the town.
 This later led to the formation of Garland Power and Light, the municipal electric provider that still powers the city today.

 On May 9, 1927, a devastating F4 tornado struck the town and killed 15 people, including the former mayor, S. E. Nicholson.

 Businesses began to move back into the area in the late 1930s.
 The Craddock food company and later the Byer-Rolnick hat factory (now owned by Resistol) moved into the area.
 In 1937, KRLD, a major Dallas radio station, built its radio antenna tower in Garland, and it is operational to this day.

 During World War II, several aircraft plants were operated in the area, and the Kraft Foods company purchased a vacant one after the war for its own use.
 By 1950, the population of Garland exceeded 10,000 people.
 From 1950 to 1954, though, the Dallas/Garland area suffered from a serious and extended drought, so to supplement the water provided by wells, Garland began using the water from the nearby Lake Lavon.